huggingface/blog/quanto-introduction.md

 ### Post-training quantization optimizers

-That feature is not available yet in [🤗 quanto](https://github.com/huggingface/quanto), but the library is versatile enough to be compatible with most PTQ optimization algorithms.
+That feature is not available yet in [🤗 quanto](https://github.com/huggingface/quanto), but the library is versatile enough to be compatible with most PTQ optimization algorithms like [hqq](https://mobiusml.github.io/hqq_blog/) or [AWQ](https://github.com/mit-han-lab/llm-awq).

 The plan is to integrate the most popular algorithms in the most seamless possible way.